 You should also eat a balanced diet and, if you feel well enough, take some gentle exercise before the operation, as this will also help your recovery afterwards.
-Your GP, practice nurse at the surgery or doctors and nurses at the hospital will be able to give you further advice about this.
+Your GP, the practice nurse at the surgery or the doctors and nurses at the hospital will be able to give you further advice about this.

 Before you come into hospital for your operation, try to organise things ready for when you come home.
 If you have a freezer, stock it with easy to prepare food.
 Arrange for relatives and friends to do your heavy work (such as changing your bed sheets, vacuuming and gardening) and to look after your children if necessary.
-You may wish to discuss this further with your clinical nurse specialist.
+You may wish to discuss this further with your Macmillan gynaecology oncology clinical nurse specialist.

-If you have any concerns about your finances whilst you are recovering from surgery, you may wish to discuss this with your clinical nurse specialist or a social worker.
-You can do this either before admission to hospital or whilst you are recovering on the ward.
-Just ask the ward staff if you would like to see a social worker.
+If you have any concerns about your finances whilst you are recovering from your operation, you may wish to discuss this with your Macmillan gynaecology oncology clinical nurse specialist.
+You can do this either before you come into hospital or whilst you are recovering on the ward.
+If you wish to see a social worker whilst in hospital, ask one of the members of staff on the ward to refer you.